-Courses are designed to prepare you well for a career in science, graduate study, and/or admission to medical and dental schools.
+Courses are designed to prepare you well for a career in science, graduate study, and/or admission to medical, dental, or other graduate health professions programss.
 You will also have the option to experience a semester or a year abroad, as foreign study is feasible although it may require some summer classes.

 "Our students are enthusiastic and our program is distinctive.
 As students unlock their potential they also bring out the best in me.
 The energy that students bring to the classroom and the laboratory is the reason that I remain excited and involved in my discipline." —Tom Fogle, Professor of Biology

 A major in biology at Saint Mary's allows you to choose from three tracks.
-You will earn a Bachelor of Science (B.S.) degree and can choose the track in general Biology, a concentration in Cellular/Molecular Biology, or a concentration in Environmental Biology.
+You will earn a Bachelor of Science (B.S.) degree and can choose the track in Integrative Biology, a concentration in Cellular/Molecular Biology, or a concentration in Ecology, Evolution, and Environmental Biology.

 Writing in the Major

 Go beyond lab and classroom study and demonstrate your writing skills and unique scientific perspective with the advanced writing proficiency requirement.
-You will submit pieces of scientific writing as part of the senior comprehensive experience based on a directed research project of your choice, including successful completion of BIO 385: Introduction to Research and BIO 485: Research in Biology.
+You will submit pieces of scientific writing as part of the senior comprehensive experience based on a directed research project, including successful completion of BIO 385: Introduction to Research and BIO 485: Research in Biology.

 As a senior biology major, you will demonstrate first-hand your scientific intellectual development in a final comprehensive submission.
-You will complete the course requirements of BIO 385: Introduction to Research and BIO 485: Research in Biology, submission of an approved paper based on a directed research project of your choice, and make an oral presentation to the department regarding your research.
+You will complete the course requirements of BIO 385: Introduction to Research and BIO 485: Research in Biology, submit an approved paper based on a directed research project, and make oral and poster presentations to the department regarding your research.

 While at Saint Mary's, students have participated in distinguished research conferences across the country, and have held internships in varying fields of scientific study.

 Hands-on experiences in the Biology program extend beyond research as well, including a trip to Ecuador, organized and led by professor Tom Fogle.
 BIO 270: Environment of Ecuador is a three-credit, non-lab travel course.
-The biannual course allows students to experience plant and wildlife in the rainforests of the Galapagos, and 21st-century challenges facing the capital city of Quito.
+The biannual course allows students to experience plant and wildlife on the Galapagos Islands and in the rainforests of Equador, as well as the 21st-century challenges facing the capital city of Quito.
 Another summer travel course allows two students to spend eight weeks on Little Corn Island, Nicaragua, where they complete research for their senior comprehensive projects.

 Biology majors who apply to graduate programs in the health professions are consistently accepted to first-rate schools.
 Saint Mary's alumnae boast an over 90 percent medical school placement rate, a 100 percent veterinary school placement, and around 90 percent for other programs such as dental school, physical therapy, occupational therapy, podiatry, and pharmacy.
 Saint Mary's provides comprehensive advising for students following a pre-professional track.

-Saint Mary’s biology majors who have followed a prescribed curriculum have the ability to be automatically accepted into master's degree programs at two distinguished schools.
-Saint Mary's has an agreement with the Master of Occupational Therapy degree program at Midwestern University in Downer’s Grove, Ill., and an agreement with the Master of Physical Therapy program at Central Michigan University in Mount Pleasant, Mich.
+Saint Mary’s biology majors who have followed a prescribed curriculum have the ability to be automatically accepted into graduate degree programs at two distinguished schools.
+Saint Mary's has an agreement with the Master of Physical Therapy program at Central Michigan University in Mount Pleasant, Mich, and an agreement with the Doctor of Physical Therapy program at Trine University in Angola, Ind.